kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 In the documentation of the IDL version of *mpfit.pro*, the author states that it is often sufficient and even faster to allow the fit routine to calculate the derivatives numerically.
-With explicit partial derivatives we usually gain an increase in speed of about 20%, at least for fitting Gaussian profiles.
+In contrast with this we usually gain an increase in speed of about 20% if we use explicit partial derivatives, at least for fitting Gaussian profiles.
 The real danger in using explicit partial derivatives seems to be that one easily makes small mistakes in deriving the necessary equations.
-This is not always obvious in test-runs.
+This is not always obvious in test-runs, but *kmpfit* is capable of providing diagnostics.
 For the Gauss function in :eq:`gaussianfunction` we derived the following partial derivatives: